-To help relieve the aforementioned challenges, integration of electricity storage is one option.
-Likewise for the temporal variability of wind and solar, different time scales apply to electricity storage.
-For grid stability, certain technologies perform frequency or voltage regulation, intra-daily smoothing of diurnal variability, or balancing of synoptic or seasonal variation \cite{AKTAS2021377,TONG2020101484,Victoria2019}.
-Currently, pumped-hydro storage (PHS) constitutes the majority ($>$90\%) of electricity storage, globally \cite{CHENG2019386,EC_phs_status}.
+Based on the already deployed capacity, pumped-hydro storage (PHS) constitutes the majority ($>$90\%) of electricity storage, globally \cite{CHENG2019386,EC_phs_status}.
 In Europe, PHS has a cumulative capacity of 55~GW power capacity \cite{iha2021} and 1.3~TWh energy capacity \cite{GETH20151212}.
-Battery energy storage accounts for only 1\% of total energy storage used today worldwide \cite{CHOI2021230419} (in Europe, residential batteries constituted 5.4~GWh storage capacity in 2021 \cite{solarpowereurope2022}), but contribute to a large extent to the short-range primary responses to continuous and sudden voltage and frequency instabilities \cite{SCHMIDT201981}.
-In addition, Lithium-ion (Li-ion), which currently accounts for 78\% of the battery systems in operation, has proven its large potential: Over the last decade, Li-Ion battery packs have shown learning curves of 80\%, i.e., learning rates of 20\% \cite{Glenk2021}.
-Moreover, large ($\sim$1~GW) individual grid storage facilities are already planned in California and South Australia \cite{DODDS202213}.
+Electrochemical batteries account for only 1\% of today's storage capacity worldwide \cite{CHOI2021230419} (in Europe, residential batteries constituted 5.4~GWh storage capacity in 2021 \cite{solarpowereurope2022}), but contribute to a large extent to the short-range primary responses to continuous and sudden voltage and frequency instabilities \cite{SCHMIDT201981}.
+In addition, Lithium-ion (Li-ion), which currently accounts for 78\% of the battery systems in operation, has shown a large potential: Over the last decade, Li-ion battery packs have shown learning rates of 20\%, contributed substantially by the large growth in battery electric vehicles (BEV) \cite{Glenk2021}.

 In literature, power system models often use batteries to represent short-term storage and hydrogen (H$_2$) with electrolyzers and fuel cells as long-term storage \cite{Scholz2017,Cebulla2017}.
 In a low carbon-intense energy system, electricity storage is far from the only hydrogen use case.
 Hydrogen infrastructure is essential for the energy demands that are difficult to electrify, e.g. industrial processes or sections of the transport sector \cite{GILS2021140, FabianNeumann_hydrogen}.
 In systems with the coexistence of H$_2$ and Li-ion batteries, Victoria et~al. \cite{Victoria2019} find that significant electricity storage capacities are less likely to emerge with CO$_2$ emissions reductions lower than 80\% relative to 1990-levels, in agreement with other studies \cite{Scholz2017,Cebulla2017, HUNTER20212077}.
 Victoria et~al. \cite{Victoria2019} and Brown et~al. \cite{BROWN2018720} show that the presence of BEV replaces the need for high volumes of stationary battery storage, and, in general, that flexibility introduced by sector coupling further delays the moment in the CO$_2$ emissions reduction in which large storage capacities will be needed.
 In addition to this, Wang et~al. \cite{WANG20211187} showed that it is not certain that storage is always the cost-optimal strategy, compared to overplanting renewable capacities.
 This raises the question of under which circumstances electricity storage will be competitive.